 Then I met Elliott Coleman, the head of The Writing Seminars at Hopkins, and, bless him, Elliott encouraged me to write.
 As you know, America rose to the challenge and fulfilled Kennedy’s mission, and I watched the moon landing from where I was meant to be: the newsroom of The Baltimore Sun.
 Three years later, I was working at the New York headquarters of the Associated Press.
-Two years later, I was posted to India and then it was on to Paris, now with a wonderful wife and two terrific young sons, Justin and Ethan.
-We also had a crazy Indian street dog in tow, whom we simply had to name Zelda.
+Then I was posted to India and then it was on to Paris, now with a wonderful wife and two terrific young sons, Justin and Ethan.
+We also had that crazy Indian street dog in tow, whom we simply had to name Zelda.
 You can read all about it in “Zelda, The Queen of Paris.”

 Oh, and there’s one more thing, one more twist to my adventures in The Writing Life: as a journalist in Paris, I got to witness the birth of Europe’s own space program, Ariane.
 And when I left the AP to freelance and begin writing books, I had the honor of working with the scientists and engineers at Arianespace.
 For the next decade, I made regular trips to French Guyana, home of the European launch center, and there I would do live broadcasts of European space launches, always with an Ariane specialist sitting beside me.
 I was just an observer, but it was my own little taste of the excitement of exploring the heavens.
 What more could a writer dream of?
-Well, two sons like mine and dogs like Charlie and Zelda!
+Well, two sons like mine and dogs like Zelda and my man Charlie!

 Europe’s Ariane 5 rocket roaring into space